 Radios, tape players, and other forms of entertainment are not permitted in the ISS room.

 Students on ISS are considered in school and making progress toward graduation.
-Extracurricular activities are not permitted unless otherwise stated by the office.

 Before the student is allowed to return to the regular classroom, the student, parents, and principal will meet and confer as to the educational commitment and future of the student.